 From 2003-06, he was Ambassador to Indonesia, where he led the Canadian response to the 2004 tsunami disaster, establishing Canada House in Aceh as a unique multi-stakeholder base of aid operations to restore services and begin reconstruction.
 He also worked to boost bilateral trade and investment with Indonesia across a wide range of sectors.

-Earlier, he headed the G7 Foreign Minister's Secretariat for Canada from 1999-2003, while serving as Director for Policy Planning in Ottawa.
-In that role, he quarterbacked a Canadian foreign policy review and co-chaired a CSR Taskforce.
+Mank was Director for Policy Planning from 1999-2003, which included heading the Canadian Foreign Minister's G7 Secretariat.
+In the same role, he quarterbacked a Canadian foreign policy review and co-chaired a CSR Taskforce.

-Born in Kitchener, Ontario, Mank studied at Wilfrid Laurier University in Waterloo and The London School of Economics.
+Born in Kitchener, Ontario, former Ambassador Mank obtained B.A. and M.A. degrees from Wilfrid Laurier University in Waterloo and conducted PhD research at The London School of Economics.
 He speaks Indonesian and Japanese, in addition to English and French.
 Among honours, he was Canadian Public Service Mentor of the Year in 1999, and a Laurier Top 100 Alumni of Achievement in 2011.